Xolotl: Myths and functions

 In art, Xolotl was typically depicted as a dog-headed man, a skeleton, or a deformed monster with reversed feet.
-An censer in the form of a skeletal canine depicts Xolotl.
+A censer in the form of a skeletal canine depicts Xolotl.
 As a psychopomp, Xolotl would guide the dead on their journey to Mictlān, the afterlife in myths.
 His two spirit animal forms are the xoloitzcuintle breed of dog and the aquatic salamander species known as the axolotl.
 Xolos served as companions to the Aztecs in this life and also in the afterlife, as many dog remains and dog sculptures have been found in Aztec burials, including some at the main temple in Tenochtitlan.
 Dogs were often subject to ritual sacrifice so that they could accompany their master on his voyage through Mictlan, the underworld.
 Their main duty was to help their owners cross a deep river.
 It is possible that dog sculptures also found in burials were also intended to help people on this journey.
 Xoloitzcuintli is the official name of the Mexican hairless dog (also known as perro pelón mexicano in Mexican Spanish), a pre-Columbian canine breed from Mesoamerica dating back to over 3,500 years ago.
 This is one of many native dog breeds in the Americas and it is often confused with the Peruvian Hairless Dog.
-The Nahualt origin of this name, Xoloitzcuīntli, references Xolotl because this dog's mission was to accompany the souls of the dead in their journey into eternity.
+The Nahuatl origin of this name, Xoloitzcuīntli, references Xolotl because this dog's mission was to accompany the souls of the dead in their journey into eternity.
 The name "axolotl" connects it to Xolotl.
 The most common translation is "water-dog": ātl for water and xolotl for dog.

 In the Aztec calendar, the ruler of the day Itzcuīntli ("Dog"), is Mictlāntēcutli "lord of Mictlān", the god of death and the underworld.